- U.S. Citizenship, a Naturalized U.S. Citizen or in process of becoming a Naturalized U.S. Citizen

 - Students may apply for only one of three program options-Navy, Marine Corps or Nurse

 - Active duty Navy applicants are ineligible to apply for NROTC program through COMNAVCRUITCOM.
 Active members of other branches of the military may apply if granted a conditional release.
-Individuals who are scheduled for boot camp may apply provided they complete all required application evolutions (i.e. strong interest inventory, officer interview, etc.).
+Individuals who are scheduled for boot camp may apply provided they complete all required application evolutions (i.e. officer interview, etc.).
 Applicants shall not ship to Boot Camp RTC prior to notification of selection or non-selection.
 Applicants who chose to ship to Boot Camp prior to selection/non-selection notification must notify NSTC (OD2), in writing, that they wish to withdraw their application.

 - Navy and Nurse-option applicants should apply online or through Navy recruiting offices